 The drops on Tower of Terror are arranged in different sequences, so your experience will be different each time.
 Wait times can be anywhere between 30 minutes and 120 minutes on most days.
-We recommend fastpasses for this one, which can be relatively easy to find leading up to your vacation.
+We definitely recommend ride passes for this one.

 Just like Rock ‘N’ Roller Coaster, we’ve got a ride guide for Tower of Terror too.

 Star Tours is the original Star Wars ride that brought the movies to life inside Hollywood Studios, before Star Wars: Galaxy’s Edge was ever built.
 It’s located a little ways outside of Galaxy’s Edge, near Indiana Jone’s Epic Stunt Spectacular.

 Adults will enjoy this 3D ride for it’s focus on the original movies, showcasing C3-P0 and R2D2 as the main characters, along with Admiral Ackbar, Darth Vader and Chewy highlighted at different times throughout the experience.

 The ride itself is posed as a transportation shuttle, strictly meant to carry tourists and space residents from planet to planet – similar to an airport.
 Your ride vehicle is a utilitarian passenger shuttle that ultimately evades the First Order.

 When you discover that your shuttle is carrying a Rebel spy, the pilot hits hyper-drive to escape a battle with the enemy.
 He’ll hit hyper-drive for a second time before landing.
 Both planets featured during the ride are always randomized so no two experiences are the same.